ovcharovcoder/modern-image-inspector/README.md

 ## ✨ Features

-- 🖼 **Image Inspection** — Open PNG or JPG files and see dimensions and file size.
+- 🖼 **Image Inspection** — Inspect PNG and JPG images and view filename, format, dimensions, and original file size.
-- 📊 **Compression Estimation** — Shows estimated size if converted to WebP (q75) or AVIF (q50).
+- 📏 **Size Comparison** — Compare the original image size with estimated sizes for WebP (q75) and AVIF (q50).
-- 🛠 **Convert & Save** — Save the current image as WebP or AVIF with one click.
+- 🛠 **Convert & Save** — Convert and save images as WebP or AVIF directly from the inspector panel.
-- 🔍 **Quick Preview** — Simple, clean Webview for inspecting images without leaving VS Code.
+- 🖼 **Side-by-side Preview** — Clear layout with image information on the left and image preview on the right.
-- 🛡️ **Safe & Native** — Uses local encoding via Sharp; secure Webview with theme adaptation.
+- 🛡 **Local & Secure** — All image processing is done locally using Sharp.
+No uploads, no tracking.

 ### Screenshot